zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 ### Using the ModelVersion object

-Once a `ModelVersion` is fetched within a step, there are numerous use-cases.
+Once a `ModelVersion` is fetched within a step, there are numerous use cases.
 For example, one can associate metadata like metrics to the model version or its associated artifacts.

 ```python
 # TBD